denikom72/browser-terminal-application/README.md

+Browser-Terminal-Application is a pretty simple browser with a terminal on the bottom.
+It is written in the programming-langauge python2, so it is necessary to have a python2-interperter, if it is possible python2.7.

+#Header1
+python-(re)installation on linux-debian:

+1.Check out, is there any python-interpreter and if this is the case, which version of it: sudo su - python -V

+2. find out the path of the python bins, see is there any other version of it and set the link on the right one ls -ld $(which python) cd "PATH TO PYTHON-BINS, probably /usr/bin/" ls | sort | grep -i "pytho*"

+3. if there is not a python2.7-interpreter, make an installation apt-get install python2.7 -y

+or donwload the interpreter with "curl" into this directory and don't forget to set the x-rights

+4. set a link to the right version ln -s python python2.7

+Small how-to-video: installation of the right python-version and a small demo of the browser-termial-application

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/denikom72/browser-terminal-application/edit/master/README.md) to maintain and preview the content for your website in Markdown files.